Legally protecting nature and wildlife in Victoria

-It’s been 35 years since the introduction of our main threatened species protection laws – the Flora and Fauna Guarantee Act,1988 (FFG Act).
-The Act’s primary objective is to “guarantee” that Victoria’s native plants and animals can persist in the wild indefinitely.
+It’s been 35 years since the introduction of the Flora and Fauna Guarantee Act, 1988.
+The Act’s main goal is to “guarantee” that Victoria’s native plants and animals persist in the wild, indefinitely.
+Despite these laws, Victoria has let over 2000 of our native plants, animals and habitats become endangered.
+A confounding 559 of those teeter on the brink of extinction.

 The Mount Donna Buang Wingless Stonefly is one of over two thousand threatened plants, animals and habitats listed in Victoria.
 It’s time our political leaders started using the legal conservation tools available to them.